sveltejs/v2.svelte.dev/content/guide/13-advanced.md

 ### Immutable

-By default, Svelte must assume your objects are mutable when doing value comparisons to be safe so everything updates when it should.
-However, you may realize performance gains in expensive computed properties if your data is [immutable](https://en.wikipedia.org/wiki/Immutable_object) and Svelte is instructed to use strict comparisons.
+Because arrays and objects are *mutable*, Svelte must err on the side of caution when deciding whether or not to update things that refer to them.

-If all your data is immutable, you can use the compiler option `{ immutable: true }` to use strict object comparison (using `===`) everywhere in your app.
+But if all your data is [immutable](https://en.wikipedia.org/wiki/Immutable_object), you can use the `{ immutable: true }` compiler option to use strict object comparison (using `===`) everywhere in your app.
 If you have one component that uses immutable data you can set it to use the strict comparison for just that component.

-In this example, if the array `allItems` is guaranteed to be a new array if any data within it changes, you can gain some performance in your fuzzy search by recalculating only when data has definitely changed.
+In the example below, `searchResults` would normally be recalculated whenever `items` *might* have changed, but with `immutable: true` it will only update when `items` has *definitely* changed.
+This can improve the performance of your app.

 ```html
 {#each searchResults as item}